szana8/laraflow/README.md

 #### Configuration array

 You need a configuration array before you use the Laraflow workflow.
-If you want to try the package you can generate an example configuration file with the following command.

-This configuration contains a sample workflow.
-Every step has a text which you can use to display them.
-All of the other necessary attributes has to be add to the extra array.
-The _property_path_ contains the column name in the table which stores the actual step of the record.

 ## Usage